quii/go-specs-greet/README.md

 For many years, I've worked for several companies and teams.
 Each of them recognised the need for acceptance tests, some way to test a system from a user's point of view and verify it works how it's intended, but almost without exception, the cost of these tests become a real problem for the team.

-- Slow
+- Slow to run
-- Still have numerous bugs
+- System still have numerous bugs
 - Brittle, expensive to maintain, seem to make changing the software harder than it aught to be
-- Can only run in a very specific environment, causing poor feedback loops
+- Can only run in a very specific environment, causing slow and poor feedback loops

+This all stems from not applying well-established and practiced engineering habits written by the authors mentioned above and others.
+You can't write acceptance tests just in the same way as you write unit tests, they require more thought and slightly different practices.

 ## Anatomy of good acceptance tests